-Maureen O’Hara the ravishing film actress of the 1940s and 1950s, is known as “the queen of Technicolor” because of her photogenic green eyes, flaming red hair and peaches and cream complexion.
+Maureen O’Hara, the ravishing film actress of the 1940s and ’50s, was known as “the queen of Technicolor” because of her photogenic green eyes, flaming red hair and peaches-and-cream complexion.

 O’Hara made five films with Wayne: “The Quiet Man,” “Rio Grande,” “Wings of Eagles,” “McLintock!” and “Big Jake.”
 Although the two never had a romantic relationship, O’Hara considered Wayne her favorite leading man and a good friend.

 O’Hara also made five films with director John Ford — “How Green Was My Valley,” “Rio Grande,” “The Quiet Man,” “Long Gray Line” and “Wings of Eagles.”
 O’Hara respected Ford, whom she called “Pappy,” and felt proud of her work with him, but she conceded to The Times in 2004: “At times [we] wanted to punch him in the nose.
 But Ford was a genius.
 He was talented, and intolerable.”

 Always praised for her beauty, O’Hara constantly fought her “pretty girl” image to get stronger acting roles.

 “When my chance comes ...
 I will surprise a lot of people.
 They don’t know I can act.
 But I know it — and as long as I know it, nobody is going to stop me,” she said in 1945.